trivett/dev-environment-setup/apple/README.md

 Install [nvm](https://github.com/creationix/nvm):
 `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.2/install.sh | bash`

-Then you should have the right version of node and npm
+Then you should have the latest version of node and npm

 ### Golang